JosuaKrause/NBTEditor/readme.md

     So you better should backup your world before loading it in this editor.
 Edit the world by choosing a brush and right click on the map.
 The slider can be used to set the radius.

+-   *ultrahc.jar*

+    Converts a world to a ultra hardcore world.
+The root folder of the world must be provided as an argument.
+This program generates a border for the map and allows to reset the spawn to a position outside of the area, position players ready to fight, and ensures that the game type for all players is survival.

 -   *nbt_src*